Bar and Court Admissions

 - Hadjih v.
 Evenflo (D. Colo.
 2015) - Won a complete defense jury verdict in federal court for Evenflo in a $15 million failure-to-warn trial arising out of permanent injuries to a child involved in an accident while riding in an Evenflo infant seat.

 - Hadjih v.
 Evenflo (D. Colo.
-2012) - Won a unanimous jury defense verdict in federal court in Colorado on behalf of Evenflo Company in a two-week trial involving liability for permanent injuries to a child strapped into an Evenflo car seat during an auto accident.
+2012) - Won a unanimous jury defense verdict in federal court in Colorado for Evenflo Company in a two-week trial involving liability for permanent injuries to a child strapped into an Evenflo car seat during an auto accident.
 Ultimately, the jury agreed with our argument that the seat saved the child's life rather than caused the child's injuries.

 - Lobato v.
 Travelers, No. 18-cv-00504-REB-MEH (D. Colo.
 2019) - Secured a "walk away" dismissal of a multimillion-dollar underinsured-motorist lawsuit for bad faith and punitive damages.
 One month before trial, the plaintiffs agreed to drop the lawsuit, and the client paid nothing.

 - King v.
 Allstate Insurance (D. Colo.
-2013) - Won a complete defense verdict on behalf of Allstate Insurance Company in an insurance bad faith case brought in the United States District Court for the District of Colorado.
+2013) - Won a complete defense verdict for Allstate Insurance Company in an insurance bad faith case brought in the United States District Court for the District of Colorado.

 - Successfully defended a financial services firm in a five-day trial in Richmond, Virginia, involving claims of breach of contract, fraud, and unjust enrichment.